lbebnowicz/movies-vue3/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## Apply more TypeScript

+There is plenty of places where more TS could be added.
+Especially in file types/api.ts.
+We should replace all any types as any simple remove type checking for this places.